THE OLD TESTAMENT HOUSE OF THE LORD: NINETEEN (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 We have mentioned previously that Habakkuk, Chapter Three is a description of the sons of God and the fiery judgment that will accompany the establishing of the Kingdom of Christ on the earth.

-When I heard, my belly trembled; my lips quivered at the voice: rottenness entered my bones, and I trembled in myself, that I might rest in the day of trouble: when he cometh up unto the people, he will invade them with his troops.
+When I heard, my body trembled; my lips quivered at the voice; rottenness entered my bones; and I trembled in myself, that I might rest in the day of trouble.
+When he comes up to the people, he will invade them with his troops.
 (Habakkuk 3:16)

 Consider the expression (above) “that I might rest in the day of trouble.”